chekri/Elastica_with_Lever/README.md

   - The continuation parameter and its range
   - Points where solutions should be saved
   - Stopping criteria for the continuation process

 These files together allow AUTO-07p to perform the desired continuation analysis for each example case.
-By appropritely controlling the parameters in the `c.constants` file, a wide variety of problems can be solved.
-For example,
+By appropriately controlling the parameters in the `c.constants` file, a wide variety of cases can be solved.
+In the provided example codes, each folder contains several constants files, such as (`c.arm`, `c.load`, `c.load_arm`, etc.,).
+These files correspond to different continuation parameters.

 ### Reference